Brooklyn Waterfront Past & Present Tour

 ** Tours follow either a southern route (S) towards Red Hook and Bay Ridge, or a northern route (N) up the East River and Newtown Creek (see below for tour highlights).

-Step aboard the luxury yacht Kingston on this intimate two-hour cruise narrated by guides from Turnstile Tours that explores the Brooklyn waterfront past and present, from the borough’s historical emergence as an industrial powerhouse, to its resurgence today as a major center of innovation, industry, and recreation.
+Step aboard a luxury yacht on this intimate two-hour cruise narrated by guides from Turnstile Tours that explores the Brooklyn waterfront past and present, from the borough’s historical emergence as an industrial powerhouse, to its resurgence today as a major center of innovation, manufacturing, and recreation.
 The Brooklyn waterfront has long been a major economic engine and cultural touchstone for New York City – there’s no better way to explore this dynamic landscape than from the water.
-This special series of boat tours is hosted by Turnstile Tours and Classic Harbor Line, departing from Brooklyn Bridge Park, Pier 5.

 - The Brooklyn Navy Yard, a former Naval shipyard now home to more than 330 creative and manufacturing businesses